 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Báo Thanh niênBáo Thanh niên22/11/2024
+Báo Thanh niênBáo Thanh niên21/11/2024

 Chiến sự Ukraine ngày 1002: Ukraine phóng tên lửa Storm Shadow, Nga đáp trả bằng ICBM?- Ảnh 1.

-PHOTO: DNIPRO EMERGENCY SERVICES
+PHOTO: DNIPRO EMERGENCY SERVICES AGENCY

-AFP quoted European Union foreign affairs spokesman Peter Stano as saying that Russia's launch of an ICBM into Ukraine would be a "clear escalation".
+AFP quoted European Union foreign affairs spokesman Peter Stano as saying that Russia's launch of an ICBM into Ukraine would be "a clear escalation."

 However, ABC News quoted a Western official as saying that the missile was actually a ballistic missile, not an ICBM.

-Russian troops advance further
+Russian troops advance further.

 "Avoid nuclear conflict"

-Regarding the nuclear issue, Kremlin spokesman Dmitry Peskov said on November 21 that Moscow is "making maximum efforts" to avoid nuclear conflict.
+Regarding the nuclear issue, Kremlin spokesman Dmitry Peskov said on November 21 that Moscow is making "maximum efforts" to avoid nuclear conflict.

-Russia believes that a new US ballistic missile defense base in northern Poland will lead to an increase in the overall level of nuclear danger.
+Russia argues that a new US ballistic missile defense base in northern Poland would lead to an overall increase in nuclear risk.

 Source: https://thanhnien.vn/chien-su-ukraine-ngay-1002-ukraine-phong-ten-lua-storm-shadow-nga-dap-tra-bang-icbm-185241121210851761.htm